isomerpages/mlaw-me/_resources/Guide to using zoom for conciliation sessions.md

 the meeting host will let you in soon”.</p>
 <p></p>
 <p>10.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; For more information on using
-Zoom to joining a meeting, please go to: <a rel="noopener noreferrer nofollow" target="_blank">https://support.zoom.us/hc/en-us/articles/201362193-How-Do-I-Join-A-Meeting</a>.</p>
+Zoom to joining a meeting, please go to: <a href="https://support.zoom.us/hc/en-us/articles/201362193-How-Do-I-Join-A-Meeting" rel="noopener nofollow" target="_blank">https://support.zoom.us/hc/en-us/articles/201362193-How-Do-I-Join-A-Meeting</a>.</p>
 <p></p>
 <p><strong>Conduct during the video conference conciliation session</strong>
 </p>